davdtheemonk/Newsfeed/README.md

 ### State Management — Redux Toolkit

 I chose Redux Toolkit over Zustand for three reasons.
-First, `createAsyncThunk` provides a clean standardised pattern for the fetch lifecycle — `pending / fulfilled / rejected` — that maps directly onto the three required UI states.
+First, `createAsyncThunk` provides a clean standardised pattern for the fetch lifecycle(`pending / fulfilled / rejected`), that maps directly onto the three required UI states.
 Second, sort toggle and bookmark state need to survive navigation, and RTK's single global store makes cross-screen state sharing explicit and traceable without prop-drilling.
 Third, typed `useAppDispatch` and `useAppSelector` wrappers enforce TypeScript correctness at every callsite.

 The trade-off is boilerplate.
 Zustand would be leaner for simpler state needs.
 The deciding factor here was `createAsyncThunk` and the structured async lifecycle it provides.